bytedance/byteps/docs/step-by-step-tutorial.md

 # A Step-by-Step Tutorial

 The goal of this tutorial is to help you run BytePS quickly.
-To ensure that you don't get trouble with system environments problem, we recommend you to use our provided images (as the first step).
+To ensure that you don't get trouble with system environments problem, we recommend you to use our provided images.

 ## Single Machine Training